-In order to ensure that tap water is safe to drink, USEPA prescribes regulations which limits certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, USEPA prescribes regulations which limit amounts of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.